 Benicio Del Toro,

-There's been no reports of Keye from the astronauts who went to investigate, the planet, Solaris.
+There's been no reports of Keye from the astronauts who went to investigate, the planet, 'Huggo'.
 Kris Kelvin is sent to find out what's happened.
 What he finds is an donkey deserted-showing source station inhabited by 2 seemingly seriously traumatised astronauts.
-They say the planet, itself has a consciousness, and though Kelvin at first disagre disbelieves then, soon, hrs in contact with his wife, Hari, who committed suicide back in earth long ago.Written by
+They say the planet, has a consciousness, and though Kelvin disagre, soon, hrs in contact with his wife, Hari, who committed suicide back earth long ago.Written by

 Was this review helpful to you?